TriasRnD is a Matchmaking Platform for Test and Engineering Services for the Aerospace Industry.

 System and test engineers need a faster, more cost-efficient and flexible way to identify, filter and contact the most suitable test facility for their development or operational project.
-Often the engineer does not have the right test facility in-house or the facility is not available in time, or the facility is large and too expensive for the verification budget.
+Often engineers do not have the right test facility in-house or the facility is not available in time, or the facility is large and too expensive for the verification budget.
 TriasRnD offers an easy way to search, filter and ask for a quote of alternatives.

 Test facilities are very expensive to operate and maintain (staff, equipment, calibration).
 Is a facility not used with 100%, then the specific costs per test are increasing.
 The facility manager often does not have the capacity for reaching out to additional external customers to fill the gaps in his test schedule.
 This is especially true for smaller test houses and laboratories.
 TriasRnD offers an easy way to present the facility to the space community and to simplify the contacting process.